charliecalvert/CloudNotes/Assignments/Docker/DockerElfCode.md

 Confirm that it downloaded:

     docker images

 ## Create Container and Run It {#run-it}

-Create a container and run it:
+Create a container and [run it][dri]:

     docker run -it charliecalvert/bcode:bcoder

 You are placed at the root of the container logged in a the super user: